payola/Payola/developer_guide.md

 }
 ```
 Example taken from [http://msdn.microsoft.com/en-us/library/ms366768.aspx](http://msdn.microsoft.com/en-us/library/ms366768.aspx).
-That is much better, we especially loves the `+=` operator usage.
+That is much better, we especially love the `+=` operator usage.
 That is basically the syntax we will use:

 ```
 div.mouseMoved += { e =>